-Mini Corn Contract Value = Market Price per bushel x 1,000 x # of contracts
+Mini Corn Contract Value = Market Price per bushel x 1,000 x the number of contracts

-Before we discuss our tips on trading corn futures, it’s important to understand some of the benefits that trading corn futures offers.
+Before we discuss our tips on trading corn futures, it’s important to understand some of the benefits that trading corn futures offer.
 Here are some of them:

 Corn futures are CFTC regulated and traded on the exchange with central clearing.
 As a result, the counterparty risk is minimal.
 This makes for a safe and secure trading marketplace.

-Since corn futures trade around the clock, traders are able to stay abreast of major developments throughout the day and overnight trading sessions.
+Since corn futures trade around the clock, traders can stay abreast of major developments throughout the day and overnight trading sessions.